-Your objective should be to consume 20 to 35 grammes of fibre per day in order to prevent constipation.
+Your objective should be to consume 20 to 35 grammes of fiber per day in order to prevent constipation.

-Try fibre supplements if you find it difficult to consume enough fibre from food.
+Try fiber supplements if you find it difficult to consume enough fiber from food.
 They may help you become more regular and soften your stools.

-Increase the dosage of any fibre supplements you take gradually until you reach the advised dose to prevent gas and cramping.
+Increase the dosage of any fiber supplements you take gradually until you reach the advised dose to prevent gas and cramping.